Top-Rated Wrongful Death Attorneys in Gainesville, GA

-Our elite trial team of wrongful death attorneys here in Gainesville, GA, have been representing clients in the area for years and have developed expertise that allows us to deal with these highly sensitive cases with professionalism, understanding, and responsiveness..
+It is important to remember that you are not alone.
+Our elite trial team of wrongful death attorneys with The Trial Team at Stewart Melvin & Frost have been representing clients in the area for over 30 years.
+Over the course of decades, our trial team has developed expertise that allows them to deal with these highly sensitive cases with unrivaled professionalism, understanding, empathy and responsiveness.

 Schedule Your Appointment With Wrongful Death Lawyers Today

-How is Wrongful Death Determined in Gainesville, GA?
+How Is Wrongful Death Determined in Gainesville and Northeast Georgia?

 Generally, Georgia law states that a case for wrongful death may be pursued if a negligent or willful action results in the loss of someone’s life.
-If negligent behavior results in the death of a loved one, then a case may be established.
+Wrongful death cases in Georgia fall under the description of tort law which requires certain conditions to be met for a successful claim.
+These conditions are:

-- The plaintiff(s) must prove that the defendant had a lawful obligation or “duty” to act in a particular fashion.
+- The plaintiff(s) must prove that the defendant had a lawful obligation or “duty” to act in a certain way to prevent harm

-- Plaintiffs must prove that the loss of life or injury resulting in the loss of life was suffered as a result of the defendant’s act of breaching his or her duty.
+- Plaintiffs must prove that the loss of life or injury resulting in the loss of life was suffered due to the defendant breaching their duty

-If this sounds like your case, call us immediately.
-Make sure that justice is served.
-Your case may be difficult to talk about, and we understand.
-We promise to keep your information confidential and secure during these difficult times.
+If this sounds like your case, please call us immediately to ensure that justice is served.
+We understand that your case may be challenging to talk about, but we promise to keep your information confidential and secure during these incredibly difficult times.

 Contact Our Gainesville Wrongful Death Attorneys Today